hylo-lang/specification/spec.md

     This binding declaration defines two new immutable bindings: `name` and `age`.

-3. A binding declaration defines a new binding for each name pattern in pattern.
+3. A binding declaration defines a new binding for each name pattern in __stored-binding-head__ or __computed-binding-head__.
 All new bindings are defined with the same capabilities.

     1. A binding declaration introduced with `let` defines an immutable binding.
 The value of a live immutable binding may be projected immutably.
 The value of an immutable binding may not be projected mutably for the duration of that binding's lifetime.